 6) Take both body pieces and place them right sides together sandwiching the ears between the layers.
 (If they have ears.)
 Pinning the ears is recommended as they tend to shift.
 Baste the head together and turn to check ears are positioned properly (I didn’t figure this out for several puppets and fleece is difficult to rip the seams).

-8) Roll bottom edge up 1/4-1/2 inch and stitch for a finished edge on the bottom of puppet.
+8) Roll bottom edge up 1/4-1/2 inch and stitch for a finished edge on the bottom of the puppet.
 This can be a bit tricky.
+You could also use a pinking sheer instead, or cut very neatly – remember fleece doesn’t fray!

 9) Snip corners where the arm and head meet.